nih-cfde/training-and-engagement/docs/Kids-First/Setting-up-your-KF-Portal-Permissions/KF_4_AccessingData.md

 #### Step 4 Generate and copy your Authentication Token

-As we did when getting our Cavatica Auth Token, click on the `Regenerate` button to create a new Authentication Token, and then click the copy button (indicated with a purple arrow below) to copy it to your clipboard:
+As we did when getting our Cavatica Auth Token, click on the `Generate` for your first token or `Regenerate` button to create a new Authentication Token, and then click the copy button (indicated with a purple arrow below) to copy it to your clipboard: